twopaste/beastfloss/README.md

 Created 12/31/2021

-Largely based on the FRL concept, though the midplate has been fixed and the arms altered.
+Largely based on the FRL concept, though the midplate has been fixed and the obviously arms altered.

 Command center was altered for tracer compatibility.